 Many newer technologies have been emerging over the past few years: big data, machine learning, blockchain and AI.
 All build on the internet and I think are worth getting excited about in the long run.
 However, there are more immediate priorities.
 People have a tendency to get excited about new technologies too soon.
 This point is captured well in the ‘Gartner hype cycle’.
 The stock market was getting very excited about the transformative power of the internet 20 years ago in the dot.com boom.
 It was right to get excited, though was ahead of its time.
 We are in the ‘real life’ dot.com boom now…

 The internet and more broadly the wider sphere of ICT (information and communications technology) is the main ‘theme’ behind my investing strategy.
 I think we are still only near the beginning of seeing how the internet and other related ICT technologies will transform markets.

 There are other areas, but to me this seems the most obvious and important sector to consider for growth opportunities.
-Even if you are not going to directly invest in information technology, I think by far the most important question for any truly long term investor is whether their investments are likely to be beneficiaries rather than victims of digital technology.
+Even if you are not going to directly invest in information technology, I think by far the most important question for any truly long term investor is whether their investments are likely to be beneficiaries rather than victims of it.
 I’m not alone in thinking this.
 Nick Train has been making similar points for a while (as an aside I recommend you read the monthly reports of the Lindsell Train funds if you haven’t already – lots of useful ideas in there).

 What are the opportunities and threats?